-The 2004-2009 Commission is the first Commission to officially make Communication a strategic objective.
+The 2004-2009 European Commission is the first European Commission to officially make Communication a strategic objective.
 This was “sealed” with the adoption on 20 July 2005 of an action plan by the Commission to improve "communicating Europe".
-But the shaping of the Commission’s Communication policy and strategy starts earlier with the documents, listed bellow (last at the top).
+But the shaping of the European Commission’s Communication policy and strategy starts earlier with the documents, listed below (last at the top).

 February 2012: Rationalisation of the European Commission's public websites

 Websites are a key tool to inform citizens and stakeholders about EU policies, legislation, their rights in the internal market, grants, employment opportunities and many other things that affect their daily lives.
 Furthermore, the web is a very cost-effective, accessible and efficient means of communication, which is particularly relevant in the current political and financial context where we must account for every euro of taxpayer´s money we spend.

 European Commission (EC) is rationalising its presence on the web.
 The EC EUROPA webrationalising programme aims to improve the quality of our online information and services.